Skip to Content

 Method

-3. In a large bowl, whisk the eggs with the salt, pepper, cayenne and whipping cream until fully combined and all of the yolks are broken and incorporated.
+3. Meanwhile, in a large bowl, whisk the eggs, salt, pepper, cayenne and whipping cream until fully combined, 2-3 minutes.

-5. Spread the butter into a 9x13 baking dish.
-Pour the egg and sausage mixture into the baking dish and top with remaining cheese.
+5. Pour the egg and sausage mixture into the prepared baking dish and sprinkle all over with the remaining 1 cup of cheese.

 Nutrition Info